girisandeep/openslides/README.md

 The teachers in a small town will be able to teach with the slides provided by experts in the domain.

 The sub objectives of bigger vision are:
 * Create a tool which can present a markdown as full screen and is readable from 10 ft.
-It should possible to embed images, youtube and other content
+It should possible to embed images, youtube and other content.
+We can start with a Jekyll Template (https://jekyllrb.com/docs/templates/)
 * Create a browser based WYSIWYG publishing tool for slides that saves the slides in markdown format
 * Convince the thought leaders and great professors to publish the slides in the form of markdown on github
 * Create a tool that can convert a book into the outline of the slides to help the teachers get started with the slides